micziz/theterminalgame/readme.md

 # The Terminal Game

-# NOTE: THE TERMINAL GAME IS STILL IN ALPHA!
-EXPECT BUGS AND UNFINESHED/NON PRESENT LEVELS
+PLEASE NOTE: The terminal game is still in development.
+Bugs will be present.
+We are working as hard as we can to give you a finshed product, but it might take some time.

 ## What Is The Terminal Game

-The terminal game is an RPG bulit with ZERO dependencies that you can play compleatly in the terminal!
+The terminal game is an RPG built with ZERO dependencies that you can play completely in the terminal!

 ## Installation

 ### Requirements

 - Python 3.8+ (tested only on the most recent Python version)
+- An ASCII capable terminal (MacOS/Windows/Most popular linux distros should have this automatically)

+If you plan on downloading a stable release (recommended):

 - Software with .zip support

-- An ASCII capable terminal (MacOS/Windows terminal/Most popular linux distros should have this automatically)
+If you plan to use the main branch (may be unstable):

+- A recent version of git

 ### Installation Instructions

 First install Python.
 Consult the [python.org download page](https://python.org/downloads) and follow the instructions for your OS.

+Stable release (recommended):

-Then go to [github.com/micziz/theterminalgame/releases](github.com/micziz/theterminalgame/releases) and download the version you like the most (the latest is recommended).
+Go to [github.com/micziz/theterminalgame/releases](github.com/micziz/theterminalgame/releases) and download the version you like the most (the latest is recommended).

 Download the zip and unzip it.
 Then open your terminal and cd into the game folder.